 In summary, the interaction of droplets, particularly chemically-dispersed droplets appears to be an important facet of oil fate.
 Although much more research is needed, it appears that high concentrations of sediment will have significant effect on dispersed oil droplets and the formation of stable OMAs.
-These OMAs will sink slowly and sediment on the bottom of the water body.
+These OMAs will sink slowly and sediment on the bottom.